 I mean, it's because groups like fans, limit their stimuli to the things they like and obsess over it to the nth degree that Hollywood ergo, limits their reign of products to simply satisfy their need for more of what they like, and that leaves, everybody else, having to be forced,- alright, maybe not forced, that's the critic in me that's forced, but how about pressured, into having to accept, like and/or appreciate your fan culture.
 And, it's not like the product is bad, many times it isn't, but oh the messenger that's sending this message of superheroes, comic books, ultimate geekdom, ultimate fandom....
 Look, a fetish is a fetish only to the person who likes that fetish.
 That's what this is, us, having to, enjoy your fetish, the things your group(s) get off on.
 And I don't think I need Dan Savage to tell you, but when somebody doesn't enjoy the fetish, no matter how GGG he/she may be, we can only take so much and last so long.
 That doesn't mean I ask you to enjoy mine, but I do wonder why you make the fetish the predominant aspect of your personality and/or life.

 I know that was harsh, but I look at this culture of fandom and geekdom that's taken over and I see the absolute worst of society, certainly entertainment-wise at the moment.
 I don't see the benefits outweighing the negatives, in fact, the closer I look, the less and less benefits of it I see.
 I see, childish behavior from adults, who are still infatuated by the things they were infatuated with as a child, just becoming more and more infatuated with these things and less and less care about much else.
 And society, just accepts this; it's encouraged, it's the norm!
 Well, it's a sucky norm!
 I shouldn't have to easily be placed in a group in order to be accepted, I shouldn't have to be limited, I shouldn't have to be pigeon-holed; I rejected all this crap in high school because it was fucking stupid and it was the same groupthink then and now I'm living it all over again and in the field of entertainment, which I chose specifically as my career so this kind of takeover of the entertainment world, wouldn't happen!
-I'm sick of this narrow-mindedness, this embracing of like as individuality, even though, it's following the long crowd of everybody else now.
+I'm sick of this narrow-mindedness, this embracing of like as individuality, even though, it's following the large crowd of everybody else now.
 It's separatist, it's elitist, it's pretentious, yes superhero and comic books are a bit pretentious and it makes me want to pull my hair out 'cause how much I am sick and tired of having to put up with all this.
 Who insisted that everybody look backwards, who insisted on like, being a main indicator of personality instead of the seeking out of variety and knowledge that's often far beyond one's immediate reaches and grasps.
 Who decided that comic books were still relevant, the whole industry almost went bankrupt when I was growing up, the fact that this has come back around is just weird.
 Who decided that fan-fiction was worthy of analysis and judgement and fascination with; I stopped writing fan-fiction when I was nine!
 And frankly, every episode I wrote of "Cheers II" in hindsight, was utter shit.
 (Yeah, I wrote a spin-off sequel series to "Cheers" when I was nine, after the series finale.
 It wasn't good, and I'm not bringing it back up to show other people.)
 Like, I said, I grew out of this, the further outside the cave of darkness I got.
 And with the internet now, there's no excuse for this kind of fandemonium.
 You can seek out and search for so much.
 Anything, everything, you're only limited by your own desires and capabilities and now when everything is literally at your fingertips, the choice most everyone seems to make is, stick with the same shadows we've been staring at for years.

-No. Not me.
+NO!
+Not me.
 I am not a fan.
 What I like does not define who I am, or who I will become, nor will it be a crux of my personality and/or existence.
 Personal preferences and affections, likes of mine, will not be the things that becomes the major distinguishing factors of my own individual self.
 No matter what is popular or en vogue or even counterculture, today or tomorrow, no group think based around a collective preference, nostalgia-based or otherwise will influence or determine how I identify myself or how others will identify me.
 I will let what I like influence and inspire but not let it overtake me and define me as a person to myself or others.
 At least publicly.

 I am not a fan, and neither should anybody else be either.